-A: It took some time, but eventually you’ll end up building up a network.
-I believe it’s important to live close to the city or having good public transport connection, otherwise you’ll feel isolated.
+A: It took some time, but eventually you’ll end up building a network.
+I believe it’s important to live close to the city or have a good public transport connection, otherwise you’ll feel isolated.
 The key is to be active, don’t stay at home waiting for it to come to you.

 Q: Have you made friends with locals, or do you mix mainly with other expats?
 What advice would you give to new expats looking to make friends?
 Any social/expat groups you can recommend?

 A: I already had a couple of Danish friends before moving here, which made it easier to meet more.
 Inevitably I’ve met more expats than Danes, they are a bit hard to get through, but if you try you’ll definitely be positively surprised.

-It’s vital to stay active and try to get involved in events, meet-ups, doing volunteering, etc. Copenhagen is full of expats so you’ll find plenty of communities that you could join.
-Moreover the city of Copenhagen as a host programme which allow you to get introduced to a Dane that can help you in your first steps in the city.
+It’s vital to stay active and try to get involved in events, meet-ups, volunteering, etc. Copenhagen is full of expats, so you’ll find plenty of communities that you could join.
+Moreover, the city of Copenhagen has a host programme that allows you to get introduced to a Dane who can help you in your first steps in the city.